Happy Birthday Twitter

 Today’s streaming services typically feature a list you can add titles to, but few-if-any offer the ability to prioritize your queue.
 What’s worse is that many of the most popular services are actually making your list harder to find, instead pushing the latest releases or suggestions their algorithm has come up with.

-In the rush for each content provider to build out their own streaming platforms, they have all failed to center the user’s experience in their design process.
-With competition starts to thin the streaming provider heard, I suspect the first one to refocus their efforts on the user will again rise to the top.
+In the rush for each content provider to build out their own streaming platform, they have all failed to center the user’s experience in their design process.
+When competition starts to thin the streaming provider heard, I suspect the first one to refocus their efforts on the user will again rise to the top.
 Time will tell.

 SharePoint & “The HTTP Request was forbidden with client authentication scheme ‘Negotiate'”, Event ID 8306